- Find a Trail

 - Get Involved

-The Maple Highlands Trail consists of 3 separate segments totaling more than 18 miles.
+The Maple Highlands Trail totals more than 20 miles.
 A majority of the trail follows an abandoned Baltimore & Ohio Railroad corridor through a mostly rural landscape, heavily wooded in places.

-After a short gap in Middlefield, the trail picks up again and ends a short distance later at Madison Road/State Route 528.
+After a short gap in Middlefield, the trail picks up again and ends a short distance later at Bridge Road/ County Road 125.
+This segment of trail is not paved.

-In the future, the gaps in the trail in Chardon and Middlefield will be eliminated.
-Ultimately, the Maple Highlands Trail will extend roughly 20 miles from the Lake County line to Reeves Road in Parkman Township.
+Ultimately, the Maple Highlands Trail will extend from the Lake County line to Reeves Road in Parkman Township.

 For the northern section: From Interstate 90, exit at SR 44, heading south 3.2 miles to Clark Road.
 Turn east on Clark and go to Ravenna Road; turn right and go about 1 mile to the parking lot on the right (west).
 There's also room for a few cars at a trailhead for the Lake Metroparks Greenway Corridor off Girdled Road just north of the Maple Highlands Trail’s northern trailhead on Colburn Road.